 From the beginning of the design and implementation of OPC server for Arduino we have tried to make it simple to use and configure.
 Now we are going to show you the few steps to get it configured and running.

-The first of all is to unzip the file at a final location.
+After support the project you will get the Arduino OPC Sever.
+Then the first of all is to unzip the file at a final location.
 Note that you should not move the file once it has been installed and configured.

 Now you can execute ArduinoOPCDAServer.exe.
 The application will be executed and two new files will appear.